Gwali-1/Swytch/docs/docs/ActorPool.md

 When a message is sent using this method, Swytch identifies the actor in the pool by the actor type T, and it sends the specified message of type TM to it.

-The actor must be set up to receive can process messages of type TM.
+The actor must be set up to receive and  process messages of type TM.

 If an actor is not registered in the pool or if the actor does not have a handler for the provided message type, nothing happens(the message is dropped), and in the case of an unregistered actor, an `InvalidOperationException` will be thrown.